epfl-ada-2018/ada007project/README.md

       * Analyse correlation between reviews' quantity and salesRank
       * Analyse correlation between reviews' quantity and Price

+# Plan to do in milestone 3

+* Give the words in review text tags about part of speech.
+We plan to select noun, adjective and adverb from review text and calculate the frequency of words by using Spacy library.
+* Use Wordcloud python library to display the key words in review text.
+* Do sentiment analysis on reviews text and determine the sentiment of a text.
+We plan to use nltk python library (in particular the Vader module) to quantify positiveness and negativeness of a review text.
+* Use machine learning method to predict the tendency of rating and review number.
+We plan to use to sklearn python library to realize it.
+* The ‘related’ feature of data is not used in Milestone 2, we hope to explore and analyse it  in depth to see whether we can introduce a related product.
+* The length of review is also an essential property of review, we plan to find the relationship between rating and it.
+* Write a well-formed data story and report and create a plan for presentation and poster creation.

 # General Milestone

 The schedule of our project: